Are There Side Effects of EMDR?

 You Probably Have Questions

 EMDR is not a typical form of mental health support.
 It’s a treatment approach that sounds unusual and may require a little more explanation up front.
 Therefore, if you feel you’ve hit a stalemate with improving your mental and physical well-being, you owe it to yourself to learn more.
 This option can offer quick results in a brief time and create a powerful shift in your life, depending on the trauma.
 Why not reach out to set up a free consultation and get your questions answered?
-I am here to talk to you about EMDR therapy when you are ready, don’t hesitate to contact me.
 If you’re interested in finding out more about EMDR please look at my EMDR Treatment page.